simoonoravec/toolbox/README.md

 #

-You can host it yourself or use this URL: https://toolbox.0r4v3c.xyz/ (Hosted on GitHub pages)
+You can host it yourself or use this URL: https://toolbox.0r4v3c.xyz